theriou/Satchel-Scanner/README.md

     Once the addon is open:

-    Press 'Start' to start scanning and 'Stop' to stop scanning Pressing X will hide the frame and you will have to show it again by using /ss3 toggle The addon still scans while being hidden, if a satchel is found the Main window will show itself.
+    Press 'Start' to start scanning and 'Stop' to stop scanning (these buttons make the addon save the options/instance).
+    Pressing X will hide the frame and you will have to show it again by using /ss3 toggle.
+    The addon still scans while being hidden, if a satchel is found the Main window will show itself.

     Options